Jemurai/policy/policies/IAM_Policy.md

 Whenever possible, Jemurai shall leverage a common source of the truth for identity such as Google Apps.
 This should allow any Jemurai employee to access their most common applications with one username and password.

+Any applications used by Jemurai that are not SSO with our core identity provider shall be tracked in our Risk program.

 # Multi Factor Authentication

 For any system that supports MFA with SSO, this will be required for Jemurai users.
 Jemurai supports SMS or Authenticator based two factor.